 Executive Vice President & Chief Operating Officer

-As the Executive Vice President and Chief Operating Officer, Melvin Tse provides strategic leadership to the operations of 24 YMCA of Greater New York branches serving over 500,000 children, adults, and seniors through programs and services focused on empowering youth, improving health and strengthening community.
+As the Executive Vice President and Chief Operating Officer, Mel Tse provides strategic leadership to the operations of 24 YMCA of Greater New York branches serving children, adults, and seniors through programs and services focused on empowering youth, improving health and strengthening community.
 Mel has devoted his career to strengthening the diverse and multicultural communities of New York City and as a lifelong resident, he understands the importance of responding to local community needs with an unwavering commitment to quality and excellence.

 Prior to the YMCA, Mel spent 10 years in various leadership positions with Hudson Guild, White House Office of National Drug Control Policy, and the City of New York Parks and Recreation.
 Mel has a Bachelor’s degree in Physical Education from Hunter College and is a proud husband and father to three of his own Y kids.